 The subject site is currently within the service area for the Stockton potable water system, and connection to the system will be available upon annexation.
-An existing 24-inch diameter City water transmission main and a parallel 12-inch diameter service line are located beneath Hammer Lane at the project site and extending further east.
-Approved development west of the project site will lead to the installation of a new 12-inch diameter service line from the existing 12-inch diameter line in Hammer Lane approximately 250 feet west to Maranatha Drive, then south along Maranatha Drive.
-The developer(s) will comply with plumbing, metering, and other water conservation measures in effect in the City of Stockton, including the policies in the City's 2015 Urban Water Management Plan (UWMP).
+An existing 24-inch diameter City water transmission main and a parallel 12-inch diameter service line are located beneath Hammer Lane at the project site that also extend further east.
+An existing 12-inch diameter service line extends south along Maranatha Drive and east along the SR 99 Frontage Road.
+The four parcels created by The Marketplace will connect separately to this line in Maranatha Drive.
+Water service to the hotel project will be provided by extension of a 12-inch water line from Maranatha Drive east to the hotel site.
+The developer(s) will comply with plumbing, metering, and other water conservation measures in effect in the City of Stockton, including the policies in the City's 2020 Urban Water Management Plan (UWMP).